 The cows will also demonstrate some of these behaviors toward their human caretakers.
-“They get used to being around the same humans every day,” says Ashley, “When I’m milking, they’ll turn their heads to look at me and lick me, and when someone new comes in the barn, they don’t respond the same way.”
+“They get used to being around the same humans every day,” Wurzel said.
+“When I’m milking, they’ll turn their heads to look at me and lick me, and when someone new comes in the barn, they don’t respond the same way.”

-Although Ashley and other dairy farmers may not be “official” members of the herd, perhaps they’re considered bovine BFFs all the same.
+Although Wurzel and other dairy farmers may not be “official” members of the herd, perhaps they’re considered bovine BFFs all the same.